leschtz/devops-journey/projects.md

 - What happens if you remove a machine?
 How does the loadbalancer handle this?
 - What Software can you choose for load balancing?
 - Do Cloud Providers have load balancers available?

+## Handle Version Differences

+Creating software may needs to be compatible with different versions, standards or operating systems.
+There the goal is to provide a matrix pipeline, running on different OS and different versions for the interpreter/compiler

+### Steps

+- Create some software, which works with one version for a tool
+- Create a pipeline for this single version
+- Introduce antother change, which may be available with another version
+- Update the pipeline to run additional version
+- See how it breaks
+- Repair.

+### Learning Goals

+- How to handle different versions of some software tool
+- Matrix-Pipelines

+### Useful Tools

+- Python3.6 ..
+Python3.10 as an interpreter
+- Ubuntu 22.04, Ubuntu 18.10, ...

+### Next Steps/Further Improvements

+- Include a Framework, which you did not create, which introduced breaking changes
+- Handle different Operating Systems, Linux AND Windows.
+  - Think of file handling/directory names and restrictions to introduce issues

 ## Project Template